In Defense of Disruption

 Credible Universal Truths are scarce.
 Sensible people tend to be deeply suspicious of edicts with “always” or “never” in them.

 We even get a little nervous about apparently safe maxims: “Don’t send the skinny guy for snacks.”
 “Buy low, sell high.”
 “Never let a Texan order the wine.”

 On the other glove, there are people (we’ve interviewed a platoon of them) who know the rules.
 Art directors who know absolutely how to do any layout, even on autopilot.
 Account people who are certain about can’t-fail marketing strategies.
 Copywriters who know all the tricks of the trade.

 There is, indeed, a Universal Truth to be found in marketing communications.
 It’s True, because it’s demonstrably effective, and Universal, because it stems from the way our heads work:

-Every persuasive communication involves an element of the unexpected.
+Every persuasive communication involves an element of disruption.